Dr Ranginui Walker dies

 Mr Shortland said Dr Walker began his career as a school teacher in Ngāti Hine's rohe at Te Horo near Whangarei - and returned as a Waitangi Tribunal member for the Ngāpuhi sovereignty and land claim hearings.

-Next story in National: Building consents decline in January
+Next story in New Zealand: Building consents decline in January

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.